Xircom: History

 The company was founded in 1988 by Dirk Gates and Kirk Mathews on the premise of delivering modem and Ethernet connectivity to mobile computers.
 The company grew to over 2,000 employees and achieved revenues of $500M and a market cap in excess of $2B.
 Mobility solutions were based on IEEE 802.11, GPRS, and Bluetooth technologies.

 Xircom was known as an innovative leader in networking technology, pioneering the world's first wireless networking devices for portable computers, known as Netwave.
 Xircom's NetWave adapters boasted a raw data rate of 1M bit/sec (blazing fast at the time) and fostered the creation and development of today's WiFi infrastructure and devices, which are virtually everywhere today.

 Xircom was also equally innovative in its working environment.
-Employees were encouraged to express their creative natures, fostering a positive and creative environment where new ideas and efficiency flowed as easily as the waterfall in their indoor fish pond, which was originally constructed in front of the Engineering Vice President's cubicle as a joke.
+Employees were encouraged to express their creative natures, fostering a positive and creative environment where new ideas and efficiency flowed as easily as the waterfall in its indoor fish pond, which was originally constructed in front of the Engineering Vice President's cubicle as a joke.